 The International Summer School must be taken in its entirety and is not available on a 'pick and choose' basis.
 Participants may be permitted to start or end at different points in the programme, but please note there is no reduction in fees for participants arriving late / departing early.

 I have a disability, how do I let you know about this?

 The School is committed to operating a system of equal opportunity, and will endeavour to make all reasonable adjustments to enable students to undertake the programme.
 Applicants are able to indicate the nature of their disability when completing the online application form.
-We encourage students to contact Brett Walker as soon as you decide to enrol for a course so that we can make special arrangements to meet your needs.
+We encourage students to contact the Summer Schools as soon as you decide to enrol for a course so that we can make special arrangements to meet your needs.